booktrawler/tom-rhodes-blog/src/posts/blog/stories/2024/June/using-your-time-wisely-explore-the-concept-of-christian-stewardship-of-time/2024-06-29-using-your-time-wisely-explore-the-concept-of-christian-stewardship-of-time-59.md

 ---
 title: "Reclaiming My Time - Tom's Stories 59"
-date: 2024-06-29
+date: "2024-06-29"
 permalink: "stories/2024/June/using-your-time-wisely-explore-the-concept-of-christian-stewardship-of-time/"
-description: The story follows a woman named Sarah as she learns to reclaim her time and find a healthier balance in her life.
-With the guidance of her pastor and the support of her family, Sarah overcomes the pressures of modern life and rediscovers the importance of her faith, personal well-being, and quality time with loved ones.
+description: "The story follows a woman named Sarah as she learns to reclaim her time and find a healthier balance in her life.
+With the guidance of her pastor and the support of her family, Sarah overcomes the pressures of modern life and rediscovers the importance of her faith, personal well-being, and quality time with loved ones."
-theme: Family Dynamics, Parenting Challenges, Grief and Loss, Spiritual Growth, Pastoral Guidance
+theme: "[Family Dynamics, Parenting Challenges, Grief and Loss, Spiritual Growth, Pastoral Guidance]"
 tags: "Tom's Stories"
 ---
 #Reclaiming My Time